MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 # Deprecations in Customer Service

-The deprecations in Customer Service are listed in this article.
+The features that have been deprecated in Customer Service are listed in this article.

 Administrators and IT professionals can use this information to prepare for future releases.
-This article was first published on October 10, 2020.

-For deprecation information on other Dynamics 365 apps, see [Important changes (deprecations) coming in Power Apps, Power Automate, and customer engagement apps](https://go.microsoft.com/fwlink/p/?linkid=2126541).

 > [!Important]
 >